 Neural network layers are the fundamental computational units within Flux.jl, acting as transformers that process input data and pass it to subsequent parts of the network.
 Each layer performs a specific operation, and by composing these layers, we build complex deep learning models.
-In this section, we'll focus on defining and using one of the most common and foundational types: the simple, fully connected layer, known in Flux.jl as Dense
+Here, we define and use one of the most common and foundational types: the simple, fully connected layer, known in Flux.jl as Dense.

-layer performs an affine transformation on its input x:
+Mathematically, a Dense layer performs an affine transformation on its input :

 using Flux